syaghin/cctv-frame-quality-assessment-llm/README.md

 CCTV Frame → LLM Predictor → CSV → Web UI

 ## Sample Data
-All sample images and CSV files are sanitized and do not represent real locations or live CCTV feeds.
+All sample images and CSV files are sanitized and do not represent live CCTV feeds.

 ## Tech Stack
 - Python